 Being able to maintain motivation and momentum is challenging when pursuing goals.
-Our natural preference is for things to be easier and for us to achieve our goals fast.
+Our preference is for things to be easier and to achieve our goals fast.

 However, is it better to achieve goals really easily or should they be challenging?